GIS Hands-On

 - Anyone who has ArcGIS Pro but hasn’t applied it to school planning

-- Experienced planners looking to formalize their GIS methodology
+- Experienced GIS users looking to formalize K-12-specific methodology

-Setup instructions sent to registered attendees 4 weeks before the conference.
+Full setup instructions are sent to registered attendees four weeks before the conference.
+A temporary license is arranged for attendees who do not have one.

 Day One · Tuesday, June 23

-Foundations — getting your environment configured and your first spatial layers built
+Foundations — environment setup, your first spatial layers, geocoding, and boundary creation

 Day Two · Wednesday, June 24